aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/gradientvariant/_index.md

 public class GradientVariant
 ```

-A utility class providing constants.
 Specifies the variant for a gradient fill.
 Corresponds to the four variants on the Gradient tab in the Fill Effects dialog box in Word.
 ## Fields

 | Field | Description |